renderedtext/ruby-101/README.md

 ```
 * Use `self` when calling the class's object instance method where the
   mixin is included, e.g. `self.make_noise`
+* Avoid using instance variables directly, instead use accessors to get
+  data from the object, to avoid hard to diagnose bugs
+* Avoid keeping state in a mixin, use a class instead
+* Resolving method names, in order: object's class, class's mixins,
+  superclass, superclass's mixins

 Unless otherwise noted, the texts and code are copyright